 SDG 3 – Good Health and Well-Being

-Fast aid in the pandemic
+Fast aid during the pandemic

 The pandemic reminds us how closely linked the health of people in developed and developing countries is.
-But it also shows an even broader context: the healthcare sector is closely tied to the other sectors of society.
+But it also illuminates an even broader context: the healthcare sector is closely tied to the other sectors in society.
 Moreover, the current crisis shows that human, animal and environmental health form a single unit – with a very considerable impact on the goal of sustainable development.
 The concept, which KfW also incorporates, has gained in importance on the political agenda.